VRConservation/fba-myst/chapters/10-grantmgmt.md

 (base) C:\Users\yourusername> conda env list
 ```

-You should see a list of any of the conda environments installed, including auto, and where they are located.
+You should see a list of the conda environments installed, including auto, and their respective locations.
 The active env should be the base and have an asterisk next to it.
 Now activate auto:

 ```
 (base) C:\Users\yourusername> conda activate auto